 - Embassy Contact

 Under the EU traffic lights approach, the European Centre for Disease Prevention and Control (ECDC) publishes a combined indicator map each week which shows COVID-19 risk levels across the EU and EEA.
 Regions are defined as green, orange, red, dark red or grey, on the basis of agreed criteria.
 Further information is available on the Re-Open Europa website.

 Our TravelWise app has been suspended to take account of the new EU system.
 We apologise for this inconvenience.
 Updated information will continue to be provided on this website.

 Information about the EU Recommendation (‘traffic lights’ system) which applies to EU/EEA countries is available here.
 Anyone considering travel to Austria should check the latest information from the local authorities regarding requirements for international passengers arriving in the country.

-In addition, from 15th January a new Pre-Travel-Clearance form will need to be filled in online in order to help monitoring quarantine requirements and assist the track and tracing efforts.
+Further, from 15th January a new Pre-Travel-Clearance form will need to be completed online in order to help monitor quarantine requirements and assist the track and tracing efforts.
 Every person entering Austria must fill out a pre-travel clearance form.
 Only persons who fall under the exception regulations in accordance with Sections 7 and 8 of the COVID-19 Entry decree are excluded from this.
 These are in particular: